 A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

-After meeting Jonathon Lipsin and Bernadette Mundy on Facebook through our joint love of Ibiza, Formentera and music, I invited them over to Ibiza for a days tour of the Island for food, fun and frolics each year.
+After meeting Jonathon Lipsin and Bernadette Mundy on Facebook through our shared love of Ibiza, Formentera, and music, I invited them to Ibiza for a day's tour of the Island each year for food, fun, and frolics.

-This was to be our second trip and we met at our usual meeting place outside the Café Mar y Sol in Ibiza Town after their short sea trip from Formenter, we were joined this time by my friends from London, Danny and Pankaj.
+This was to be our second trip.
+After their short sea trip from Formentera, we met at our usual meeting place outside the Café Mar y Sol in Ibiza Town.
+This time, my friends from London, Danny and Pankaj, joined us.

-Once settled in our hire car I gave them a CD I had made of their favourite music (this had become a regular tradition) and we set off for our tour.
-Leaving the busy Eivissa (Ibiza town) we headed up to the north of the Island to the more sedate village of Sant Carles de Peralta (San Carlos) and a to place Bernadette had fond memories of.
+Once settled in our hire car, I gave them a CD I had made of their favourite music (this had become a regular tradition), and we set off for our tour.
+Leaving the busy Eivissa (Ibiza town), we headed north of the Island to the more sedate village of Sant Carles de Peralta (San Carlos), a place Bernadette had fond memories of.

 CA N'ANITA (BAR ANITA) Plaza de la Iglesia, 07850 Sant Carles de Peralta +34 971 33 50 90 This was a famous ex-pat meeting place in Sant Carles de Peralta.
-The walls are covered in art, from when struggling artists used to pay for food with their paintings.
-We popped in for a early morning coffee and cake.
+The walls are covered in art from when struggling artists used to pay for food with their paintings.
+We popped in for an early morning coffee and cake.

 It is one of the oldest bars in Ibiza and still functions as a post office.
-There are mailboxes in the main dining area which acts as a meeting place for locals, as well as a functional hub for the small village.
+Mailboxes are in the main dining area, which acts as a meeting place for locals and a functional hub for the small village.

 They serve good food in a buzzy friendly atmosphere, you must try, their legendary homemade hierbas.

-The bar is set in a pleasant village, the church is beautiful and it's a nice spot to walk around viewing the few shops.
+The bar is set in a pleasant village.
+The church is beautiful, and there are a few shops to walk around.

-On certain nights, after dinner, it's just a short 15-minute stroll down to the Las Dalias Hippy Night Market.
+On certain nights, it's just a 15-minute stroll down to the Las Dalias Hippy Night Market after dinner.

-On Leaving Sant Carles, we headed to the coast and to an intriguing little restaurant that I knew of.
+On Leaving Sant Carles, we headed to the coast and an intriguing little restaurant I knew of.

 EL BIGOTES Cala Mastella, Sant Carles de Peralta +34 650 79 76 33 This Chiringuito is known as "The Fish Shack" or El Bigotes (The Moustache, which refers to the proprietor)

-They serve a set meal only and legend has it, the King of Spain was refused a table because they were full!
+They serve a set meal only, and the legend is that the King of Spain was refused a table because they were full!

-We did not eat here on this occasion as we hadn't booked but it is a nice spot to visit.
-Previously, when I have been here, you are served with some olives, pan payes (local bread) alioli and some white house wine, whilst a huge pot of fish stew is being prepared freshly in front of you.
+We did not eat here on this occasion as we hadn't booked, but it is a lovely spot to visit.
+When I was here before, you were served olives, pan payes (local bread), alioli, and some white house wine, whilst a massive pot of fish stew was prepared freshly before you.

-The first serving is a large plate of local rockfish and potatoes, cooked in a delicious saffron broth.
-Be aware, the whole fish, head and tails, goes in.
-The meal is served at 2 pm, at once, to the entire restaurant.
+The first serving is a large plate of local rockfish and potatoes cooked in a delicious saffron broth.
+The whole fish, head and tails, are included.
+The meal is served at 2 p.m. to the entire restaurant at once.

-There is a good small family beach nearby, over the rocks, as is, Cala Llenya around the cove.
+A good small family beach is nearby, over the rocks, as is Cala Llenya around the cove.

-Everyone seemed to be enjoying the visit, well almost!
+Everyone seemed to enjoy the visit, well, almost everyone!

 A swing is available for the big kids amongst us!